 - Daisen G Weizen – A 5% German style hefeweizen that won gold at the World Beer Awards in 2011.

 Daisen G Beer Limited Edition and Seasonal Lineup

 The following beers are part of the limited edition and seasonal lineup:

-- Daisen G Session Yagou – a 5.5% American pale ale brewed using locally sourced rice from Japan with the Yamadashiki strain being heavilty utilised during brewing.
+- Daisen G Session Yagou – A 5.5% American pale ale brewed using locally sourced rice from Japan with the Yamadashiki strain being heavily utilised during brewing.

 Daisen G Beer Details